Outline of the programme

 The third part of the course addresses the socio-economic development in South-East Asia.
 The aim is to investigate the gap between rich and poor and address development from a gender perspective.

-The course deals with methodological issues relating to the organisation, design and writing of a master’s thesis.
-In addition to the general introduction to ontological and epistemological debates in the social sciences, the students get acquainted with organisational tools and methodological approaches in social research including a related range of specific methods and techniques.
+The course deals with methodological issues linked to the structure, design, and writing of a thesis for a master's degree in Asian Studies.
+In addition to a general overview of ontological and epistemological discussions in the social sciences, the course provides knowledge of tools for organising research material.

-The course aims to present the key schools of theoretical and methodological thought in the social sciences.
-From the perspective of theory, the course focuses on issues such as the nature of justification in social inquiry, the distinction between causal explanation and interpretative understanding, the role of language in social inquiry, the historical and philosophical meaning of science, and the importance of ethical and normative questions in the social sciences.
+The course presents the content of the central theoretical and methodological schools within the social sciences.
+From a theoretical perspective, the course focuses on issues such as the nature of evidence in social research, on the difference between causal explanations and interpretations, on ‘language’ in social research, on historical and philosophical meanings of ‘science’ and the importance of ethical and normative issues in social science.

-The courses you take during this semester should be line with the your thesis topic and be approved by the program coordinator.
+The elective courses should be in line with the student's thesis topic and should be approved by the Director of Study.
 The elective courses will enable you to tailor the programme to suit your particular interests and will deepen your understanding of various aspects of Asian societies and prepare you for your thesis work.

-The Centre offers a range of elective courses (see list below for courses currently offered).
+The Centre offers a range of elective courses (see list below).
 Please note that courses may be cancelled and new courses may also be added.
-This is meant as a guide and represent some of the courses that have regularly been given at the Centre.
+This is meant as a guide and represents some of the courses that have regularly been given at the Centre.

 The course examines and analyzes Asia's role in the global economy.
 The course initially introduces theoretical reasoning regarding economic geography and development and applies them to case studies in Asia.
 The course then focuses on theories and concepts that explain national and global economic conditions with an emphasis on global supply chains.
 The course analyzes the global organization of production systematically with a focus on five different areas: financial market, trade, industrial relations, multinational companies, and innovation.